bshk003/arxivarius/README.md

 ### Installation

 There are two primary ways to install the extension.
-1. From the repository
+- From the repository

-    1. Clone or download the repository:

-       Clone the repository using Git:
+    1. Clone the repository using Git:

         `git clone https://github.com/bshk003/arxivarius`

-        Or, download the zip file by clicking the "Code" button on the GitHub page and selecting "Download ZIP."
+        Or download the zip file by clicking the "Code" button on the GitHub page and selecting "Download ZIP."

     2. Open Chrome Extensions: